• Skip to primary navigation

 A roast with a (*) means this cut was not in stock last time I updated these prices.

 Tri Tip like oxtails is another example of a beef cut that is more popular in a certain region of the country.
-I found a lot of it when I was out west, especially in California and Utah.
+I found a lot of it when I was out west, especially in California, Oregon, Idaho and Utah.
 But I didn't find any in the south or midwest.

 💲 Have Prices Increased?

 I saw pretty much every single cut go up in price from 2021 to 2022.
 But from 2022 to 2023 prices were pretty much the same.
 A couple things were lower in price but that was about it.
-I am seeing that so far in 2024 as well.
+I saw that in 2024 as well.
+But with my 2025 update, most of the prices went up.
+The only thing that I found that went down was whole tenderloin and that just dropped by $1 a pound.

 👁️ Ribeye